 - Motivation: Making a story pop – generating a thrill

 - Why this story?
 And why now?
 Industry considerations beyond packaging and marketing

 We ask that all attendees read the novel in advance of the meeting, and come bearing their discoveries of how the author has addressed each of the five points above.
 Links to all discussion materials can be found at the Book Club Resources.

 So join us already

 When we meet, it’s on the first Wednesday of the month, somewhere around downtown Boulder, Colorado.
-Please sign up to attend either on Meetup or Eventbrite.
-If neither of those work for you, please contact me so I can save you a spot.
+Please sign up to attend on Meetup.
+If that doesn’t work for you, please contact me so I can save you a spot.

 The complete list of upcoming (and past) books is here.